Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Discussion and limitations

+We find that semantic consistency can be an issue with broad entity types like location when attacking the entity itself.
+For example, in one case the country ``U.S.'' is replaced by the village ``Tavildara'' (in Tajikistan).
+For more specific entity types like Disease, Chemical or Person we do not encounter inconsistencies with sub-types of an entity category.
+On the contrary, often replacements are semantically close to the original.
+For instance, the anti-epileptic drug ``clonazepam'' was replaced by the anti-epileptic drug ``lorazepam'' and ``Washington'' in ``Washington administration'' was replaced by ``Clinton''.

-Analysis of which perturbations are able to fool the model might give valuable insight into its vulnerabilities and robustness to real-world data.
-However, there are some caveats to keep in mind when interpreting weaknesses based on successful attacks.
+Moreover, there are some caveats to keep in mind when interpreting weaknesses based on successful attacks.
 The architecture of self-attentive models means that the attention weight of a word is context-dependent.
 Thus, if changing that word fools the model, this might only be true in that context.
 Additionally, if multiple words were changed for a successful attack, their interactions may contribute to the success and it cannot simply be interpreted as caused by this combination of words.